 Activities range from involved art projects to cooking classes and from certified CPR training to domestic violence awareness classes.
 And of course, who could forget – soccer!

-Boys Group meets weekly and uses sports based activities to promote conflict resolution and team building skills within Crawford High School’s diverse student population.
+Boys Group uses sports based activities to promote conflict resolution and team building skills within Crawford High School’s diverse student population.

 Photos: Jessica Wawrzyniak/The IRC

-After the Scavenger Hunt, girls from IRC’s Youth Programs at Crawford High School catch their breath and pose for a picture.
+After a Scavenger Hunt, girls from IRC’s Youth Programs at Crawford High School catch their breath and pose for a picture.

 Armed with only a map and teamwork, four teams followed clues on a two hour adventure through Historic Old Town in San Diego.

 “Look!
 I found GOLD!” exclaimed Nang Yum, a refugee from Burma, as she panned for gold at the Mormon Battalion Building.